WMFO/Lyric-Scraper/README.md

 For copyrights and licensing, see COPYING.

 Determines the profanity, if any, in a song by curling lyrics from multiple websites.

-This code is UNFINISHED and UNDER ACTIVE DEVELOPMENT.
+The code currently scrapes only two sites, but is otherwise in working order.

 Usage
 -----
-Dependency: cURL.
-Get it with `sudo apt-get install libcurl4-gnutls-dev`.

-Compile with `make all`.

-Run with `sh scrape.sh song band`.
+At the moment, the Makefile is out of date.
+Please do not use it.

+More usage information will be added later.
+Sorry.

 Changelog
 ---------
 ###08/15/12
-Initial incomplete version. - Nate Tarrh
+Initial incomplete C++ version. - Nate Tarrh

 ###09/11/12
 Overhaul architecture to put site-specific code in well-defined functions.
 Still doesn't work. - Max Goldstein